Principal Medical Writer, Regulatory Strategic Writing

 - Provide leadership and project management expertise for compound programs and/or RSW projects and initiatives.
 Ensure accurate and timely completion/delivery of information and review of regulatory submissions.
 Determine and communicate deliverables needed and corresponding writing processes, project timelines, and milestones to team members.
 In pursuit of this responsibility the Principal Writer is to work closely with GRPT members on the strategic content of target documents.

-- Understand, assimilate, and productively interpret info sources with appropriate guidance/direction from GRPT and/or authors/KOLs.
+- Understand, assimilate, and productively interpret sources of information (eg, scientific literature, internal and external studies, research documentation, charts, graphs, and tables, and previous interactions with healthcare authorities) with appropriate guidance/direction from GRPT team and/or authors/key opinion leaders.
 Ensure required documentation is obtained.
-Explain and prepare data in manner consistent with RA requirements.
-Confirm quality and completeness of info to be presented.
+Explain and prepare data in manner consistent with regulatory requirements.
+Confirm quality and completeness of information to be presented.
 Challenge conclusions when necessary.
-Convert relevant data into a form that meets RA doc requirements.
-Ensure all RA electronic doc deliverables are processed and compiled in alignment with timelines.
+Convert relevant data and information into a form that meets regulatory document requirements.
+Ensure all regulatory electronic document deliverables are processed and compiled in alignment with timelines.